theoim/STM32_Dual_W5100S/readme.md

 ## Overview

-This project demonstrates a loopback example using an STM32 microcontroller (MCU) with two WIZnet W5100S-EVB Ethernet controller modules.
+This project demonstrates a loopback example using an W5100S-EVB board with extra WIZnet W5100S chip.
 It allows a single STM32 MCU to interface with two W5100S chips via SPI1 and SPI2, enabling robust networking capabilities.

 ## Hardware Components